This morning I was wondering what to do with this beautiful day when a far-out idea popped into my head: the Spout was still on my todo list…

 After I left, a Cougar helicopter showed up and got really close to the Spout, I guess they wanted to catch the show too, without all the hiking.

 Hiking back was much tougher then hiking in, a fact I had explained to my legs from the get-go.
 After 16 km I still felt reasonably fit but halfway up Shoal Bay Road my legs slowed to a crawl.
 After the cumbersome flooded and frozen sections I eventually made it back to the car, just don’t ask me how.

-I did get one small reward on the way back though, I saw a coyote from pretty close up!!
+I did get one small reward on the way back though, I saw a coyote!!
 It saw me too and took off into the forest faster than I could blink my eyes.
-I’ve seen coyotes before in other parts of Newfoundland but this was a first for me on the East coast. 🙂
+I’ve seen coyotes before in other parts of Newfoundland but this was a first for me on the East Coast Trail. 🙂